AutoResearch/autora/README.md

-# Autonomous Empirical Research
+# Autonomous Research Assistant
-Autonomous Empirical Research is an open source AI-based system for automating each aspect empirical research in the behavioral sciences, from the construction of a scientific hypothesis to conducting novel experiments.
+Autonomous Research Assistant (AutoRA) is an open source AI-based system for automating each aspect empirical research in the behavioral sciences, from the construction of a scientific hypothesis to conducting novel experiments.

 # Getting started